Rational social distancing in epidemics with uncertain vaccination timing: Results

-We show the Nash equilibrium behaviours and corresponding courses of the epidemic for a range of vaccination times $t_v$ in \cref{fig:precise_tv}(a-c).
-We choose here a cost of infection of $\alpha = 400$, for which equilibrium social distancing slows down the duration of the epidemic from about 10 disease generations assuming no behavioural modification (see \cref{fig:non-behavioral} and Ref. \cite{Schnyder2022}) to about 50 if there is no expectation of a vaccination (see curve labeled ``no vax'').
+We show the Nash equilibrium behaviours and corresponding courses of the epidemic for a range of vaccination times $t_v$ in \cref{fig:precise_tv} A-C. We choose here a cost of infection of $\alpha = 400$, for which equilibrium social distancing slows down the duration of the epidemic from about 10 disease generations, assuming no behavioural modification, (see \cref{fig:test_optimalControl} and Ref. \cite{Schnyder2022}) to about 50 if there is no expectation of a vaccination (see curve labeled ``no vax'' in \cref{fig:precise_tv} A).
 The peak of the epidemic occurs after 5-10 disease generations.
-The ``no-vax'' behaviour also is observed if the vaccine is expected to arrive far later than the course of the epidemic, e.g. see the data for $t_v = 100$.
+The ``no-vax'' behaviour is also observed if the vaccine is expected to arrive far later than the course of the epidemic, e.g. see the data for $t_v = 100$.

+The Nash equilibrium generically yields lower utility than the social optimum, in which fewer people get infected and the epidemic has a shorter duration, see \cref{fig:test_optimalControl} for an example.
+The social optimum can be derived by assuming that the whole population's behaviour $k$ can be directed as a whole and that individuals are not free to choose otherwise.
+The corresponding utility is then defined at the population level and arises as a sum over all the utilities of all individuals in the population.
+See SI, section E, for further details.

-If the vaccine arrives earlier, it begins to influence decision making, with social distancing becoming the more pronounced the earlier the vaccination is known to occur.
-The observed behaviour is quite similar to earlier results, see \cite{Reluga2010,Makris2020}.
-The main difference is given by our different choice of parameters: the higher baseline infectivity $\kappa^*$ and higher cost of infection $\alpha$ lead to stronger social distancing which is gradually relaxed over a long time.
+If the vaccine arrives earlier, it begins to influence equilibrium decision-making, with social distancing becoming the more pronounced the earlier the vaccination is known to occur, see \cref{fig:precise_tv} A-C. The observed behaviour is quite similar to earlier results, see \cite{Reluga2010,Makris2020}.
+The main difference is given by our different choice of parameters: the high baseline infectivity $\kappa^*$ and higher cost of infection $\alpha$ lead to stronger social distancing which is gradually relaxed over a long time.

 The equilibrium behaviour is especially sensitive to values of $t_v$ that are shorter than the duration of the ``no-vax'' rational epidemic course, indicating that it is not rational to further prolong the duration of the epidemic to hold out for the arrival of vaccine.
 We can conclude that the vaccination is only of relevance to the population if it is expected to happen on a shorter timescale than the duration of the epidemic itself.
+The same conclusion qualitatively holds for the social optimum as well, see \cref{fig:opt_vary_tf_alpha=100_lots}.

 Having established this result, we can now investigate how equilibrium behaviour is modified if the precise vaccination time is unknown.